WolkSoftware/TheInfiniteLoop/guide/01-fundamentals/03-methodology-issues/06-kanban.md

 :::info

-You can learn more about Kanban by reading the guide at [Monday.com](https://monday.com/blog/project-management/kanban/).
+You can learn more about Kanban by reading the guide at [Monday.com](https://monday.com/blog/project-management/kanban/) or the [Agile Alliance](https://www.agilealliance.org/glossary/kanban).

 :::